RoboJackets/apiary/docs/officers/payments/refund.rst

 #.
 Select the payment from the list.
 #.
 Click the Actions menu (three dots |actionsmenu|) to the right of the :guilabel:`Payment Details` header.
 #.
 Select :guilabel:`Refund Payment`.
 #.
-You are required to provide a reason for the refund.
+You must provide a reason for the refund.
-   If refunding an online payment, this reason will be visible to the member on the updated Square receipt.
+   If refunding an online payment, this reason is visible to the member on the updated Square receipt.
 #.
 When you're done, click the red :guilabel:`Refund Payment` button.